Photo: Jeremy Bishop, Unsplash

 “Churches” would be the regular mid-sized group where participation was both possible, taught and expected.
 Finally, members could still “do life together” in our homes – sharing meals, stories, prayer and support.

 That would challenge our sense of unity!
 Which was precisely the problem in Corinth.
-For more, see my new book, The Seven Seals of the Holy Spirit.
+For more, see my new book:

 Comments are closed.